Underworld (band): Emerson's arrival and Underworld Mk2

-After a break—to concentrate on, among other things, art/design project Tomato—Hyde and Smith recruited DJ Darren Emerson and signed to Steven Hall's Junior Boys Own label.
-After several releases and remixes as Lemon Interupt and Steppin' Razor readopted the Underworld moniker.
+After a break—to concentrate on, among other things, art/design project Tomato—Hyde and Smith relocated from South Wales to Romford, Greater London, in 1992.
+At this time they recruited DJ Darren Emerson and signed to Steven Hall's Junior Boys Own label.
+After several releases and remixes as Lemon Interupt and Steppin' Razor, they readopted the Underworld moniker.
 They produced danceable techno as a trio ("Underworld Mk2").

 The addition of Emerson completed Underworld's techno/rock fusion and seemed to eliminate the pop elements in the original duo's work.
 Their first album, Dubnobasswithmyheadman, was considered more accessible than the group's earlier material and crossed a large spectrum of dance music.
 The signature Hyde lyrics were in place: poetic, hypnotic and whispered; mixing conventional song writing with the use of found material from overheard conversations, answering machine recordings and the like.
 Hyde had been the lead singer in Underworld Mk1 but the original Hyde/Smith dance material was lyric-free as was most of the electronic music emerging from the aftermath of acid house.

+Their song "Cowgirl" appears in the 1995 movie Hackers.

 Trainspotting and breakthrough

 The band's 1996 album, Second Toughest in the Infants, was their second studio album with Emerson and achieved a degree of commercial success, due in part to its release coinciding with that of the film Trainspotting.
-The film featured "Dark & Long (Dark Train)", as well as the band's most commercially successful track to date, "Born Slippy.NUXX", which was originally released only as a B-side of a single and does not appear on the Second Toughest album.
+The film featured "Dark & Long (Dark Train)", as well as the band's most commercially successful track to date, "Born Slippy Nuxx", which was originally released only as a B-side of a single and does not appear on the Second Toughest album.
 The single and the album showed Underworld maturing as a trio, mixing elements of techno, house, drum and bass and experimental music.
-"Born Slippy.NUXX" is one of Underworld's best-known tracks and is celebrated as one of the greatest dance tracks of the decade.
-The track has since sold over a million copies and appeared on countless compilations, mashups and remixes.
+"Born Slippy .NUXX" is one of Underworld's best-known tracks and is celebrated as one of the greatest dance tracks of the decade.